rubenerd/rubenerd.com/content/post/2020/forgetting-to-set-utf-normalisation-on-a-zfs-pool.md

 Whoops!

-Normalisation is a field of information science that fills entire textbooks, but in a nutshell ZFS uses it to reconcile filenames.
-This is especially important in UTF-8 where characters from disparate languages may appear superficially the same, such as Chinese-derived kanji in Japanese.
-How the filename is represented internally, and presented to the operator, can vary in unexpected ways.
+Normalisation is a field of information science that fills entire textbooks, but in a nutshell ZFS uses it, among other reasons, to reconcile filenames.
+How the filename is represented internally, and presented to the operator, can vary in unexpected ways, even if superficially they look the same.

-Unfortunately, normalisation can't be set after the filesystem is created.
-So this weekend I dropped one of the drives from my mirror, created a new pool with normalisation to transfer data back to, then resilvered the mirror back to full redundancy:
+Unfortunately, normalisation can't be set after the filesystem is created. *(Update: read below).* So this weekend I dropped one of the drives from my mirror, created a new pool with normalisation to transfer data back to, then resilvered the mirror back to full redundancy:

     # zpool -O normalization=formD [...]

 Now previously-inaccessible files can be opened.

+### Update

+Henrik Winther kindly emailed in to advise that normalisation is a dataset level property, so you only need to create a new dataset to set it, thereby negating the need to reduce pool redundancy in the interim.
+He gave an example:

+    # sudo zfs create -o normalization=formC gamma/test-normalization
+    # /sbin/zfs get normalization | grep -E 'gamma |test'
+    ==> gamma                    normalization none  -
+    ==> gamma/test-normalization normalization formC -

+I appreciate the feedback, especially if you're reading this post with the same issue I was having. **Just use a new dataset and you'll be fine.**

+In production I would certainly use this approach.
+At home for personal data, and where I have backups, I prefer to set normalisation at the pool level so every dataset inherits it.
+All Clara's and my data have some form of CJK characters, so it makes things easier.